szEIgo/4semester/Python/readme.md

 # Assignment 3:

-- [x] Iterate through a list and prints each value without using a loop - FIlE = iterator.py
+- [x] Iterate through a list and prints each value without using a loop - file = iterator.py
 - [ ] Write a module webget.py
 - [ ] Write a program that creates gramatically valid English sentences